foliojs/pdfkit/docs/text.md

 ## Text measurements

 If you're working with documents that require precise layout, you may need to know the size of a piece of text.
-PDFKit has two methods to achieve this: `widthOfString(text, options)` and `heightOfString(text, options)`.
-Both methods use the same options described in the Text styling section, and take into account the eventual line wrapping.
+PDFKit has three methods to achieve this: `widthOfString(text, options)` , `heightOfString(text, options)` and `boundsOfString(text, options)/boundsOfString(text, x, y, options)`.
+All methods use the same options described in the
+Text styling section, and take into account the eventual line wrapping.

+However `boundsOfString` factors in text rotations and multi-line wrapped text, effectively producing the bounding box of the text, `{x: number, y: number, width: number, height: number}`.
+If `x` and `y` are not defined they will default to use `this.x` and `this.y`.

 ## Lists